 Sulfonylureas are an older group of drugs, with generic glipizide, which was approved by the Food and Drug Administration in 1984, the leading medication.
 It costs pharmacies only $0.07 per day.
 These drugs work by increasing the amount of insulin produced by the pancreas.
 Lowering blood sugar too much can be a side effect, so skipping meals can cause big problems.
 Of all patients in the U.S. with diabetes, 17% take a sulfonylurea.

 DPP inhibitors (short for dipeptidyl peptidase) are newer, very expensive medications ($14 per day for sitagliptin, brand name Januvia, approved in 2006).
 It works by interfering with the body's hormone glucagon that would normally keep blood sugar levels higher.
 These drugs can cause low blood sugar (though not as much as glipizide) and may increase the risk of heart problems.
 Nearly a quarter of all diabetes patients in the U.S. take DPPs.

-SGLT inhibitors (short for sodium-glucose co-transporter) are the latest diabetes drug class.
+SGLT2 inhibitors (short for sodium-glucose co-transporter) are the latest diabetes drug class and show great promise.
 These drugs work by making the kidneys dump extra blood sugar into the urine, which then passes out of the body.
-Of course, microbes can thrive in sugary urine.
-So far this year, I’ve already seen a patient with a severe vaginal yeast infection and a bacterial bladder infection.
-About 10 percent of people with diabetes in the U.S. now take an SGLT inhibitor.
-The leading drug is canagliflozin (brand name Invokana), which was approved in 2013 and costs pharmacies $15 per day of treatment.
+Beyond lowering blood sugar, these drugs can help prevent heart and kidney disease.
+Like metformin, they can help with weight loss and have a low risk of causing low blood sugar.
+About 20% of people with diabetes in the U.S. now take an SGLT2 inhibitor.
+The leading drugs are canagliflozin (brand name Invokana) and empagliflozin (Jardiance); both cost about $15 per day.